songs from the heart

 & workshops

-Carolyn is music director of three community choirs and a chamber choir in Hampshire, involving over 200 singers. and is a frequent workshop leader at choral events across the UK, in North America and New Zealand.
+Carolyn is music director of two choirs in Hampshire, involving nearly 100 singers.
+She has been a frequent workshop leader at choral events across the UK, in North America and New Zealand.

 To book Carolyn to lead a singing workshop, go to the Bookings page

-Carolyn was founder music director of Alton Community Choir, started In 2000 with funding from TAPS - Traditional Arts Projects.
+Carolyn was founder music director of Alton Community Choir, started In 2000 with funding from Traditional Arts Projects.

 Alton Community Choir performing in Herborn, Germany]